 While King Solomon was building the great Temple at Jerusalem in BC 961, the Jews were having trade links with Kerala in the South-West coast of India, embracing the Arabian Sea.
 The first

-the 2nd temple in Jerusalem, more Jewish families arrived and were warmly welcomed by the Hindu rulers.
+destruction of the 2nd temple in Jerusalem, more Jewish families arrived and were warmly welcomed by the Hindu rulers.

 The Jewish community has thus been tightly entwined with local trade and commerce and is regarded as the founder of the money lending business in India.
 The architecture of Kerala Synagogues reflect the harmonious life Jewish people led here over the centuries in their beautifully combination of Kerala and Sumerian styles.